 **If you’re getting a tourist visa on arrival, note that you still need to apply online in advance.
 (For any updates in that process, again, please check the Indian government website!)

-**Also please remember that if you’re arriving a few days early as well as taking Module 1 & 2 in succession, the duration of your stay might exceed 34 days and you’ll need a different type of visa.
+**Also please remember that if you’re arriving early as well as taking Module 1 & 2 in succession, the duration of your stay might exceed the length of the e-tourist visa.
+(As of July 10, 2017, the length is 60 days, extended from the earlier limit of 34 days.)

 Our FAQ page is meant to be a resource for your further research into these official subjects.
 If we were to copy details to our website and offer them as official information, that’s a huge risk, since we can’t monitor their site daily for any changes on the part of the Indian government.
 Also, since every student is from different countries with different rules and also has different travel plans, the requirements vary.
 Again, please read the link THOROUGHLY.